Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor/Screenshot transformed into code - Cursor AI.md

 In your Cursor AI, open Chat with CMD+L, then paste into it.
 Then your prompt can be:
 ```
-Create this webpage {with desired css frameworks like tailwind, if applicable} {in javascript or tailwind, if applicable}
+Create this webpage {with desired css frameworks like tailwind, if applicable} {in Javascript or React, if applicable}
 ```

 So the prompt could be "Create this webpage with tailwind and javascript"